 Baking cookies for Santa remains one of the tastiest Christmas traditions.
 From snickerdoodles to the classic chocolate chip cookie, there’s plenty to leave out for Santa Claus for a new Christmas tradition.
-Check out our ideas for christmas cookie decoration, and don’t forget to leave out a few carrots for the reindeer.
+Research ideas for christmas cookie decoration beforehand, and don’t forget to leave out a few carrots for the reindeer.

 3. Watch a Christmas Movie and Drink Hot Chocolate